mobiusklein/numpress-rs/README.md

 # License

-Like the original ms-numpress implementation, this code is open source.
-It is dual licenced under the Apache 2.0 license as well as the 3-clause BSD licence.
-See the LICENCE-BSD and the LICENCE-APACHE file for the licences.
+Like the original [ms-numpress](https://github.com/ms-numpress/ms-numpress) implementation, this code is open source.
+It is dual licensed under the Apache 2.0 license as well as the 3-clause BSD license.
+See the LICENCE-BSD and the LICENCE-APACHE files for the licenses.

 # Contributing